 Everyday there’s something innovative going on – no wonder Vilnius ranks 1st globally for attracting tech startups, according to the Tech Startup FDI Attraction Index.
 And the startup scene is very supportive, helping newcomers out with advice or sharing experiences.

 Vilnius has a vibrant startup community with more than 20 business hubs, accelerators and pre-accelerators, as well as seven sandboxes.
-And yes, Vilnius already has its first unicorn to be proud of – Vinted – but more are well on their way to stardom.
+And yes, Vilnius already has its first unicorns to be proud of – Vinted and Nord Security – but more are well on their way to stardom.
 A Global Startup Ecosystem Report valued Vilnius’ startup scene at $156 million.

 Financial technology, sharing economy and mobility and startups dominate the city’s startup scene, as well as those working in logistics and in the gaming industry.